-Another key strategy within this goal is to leverage our people, technology, and practices to build business value.
-In 2016, ICBC completed the final stage of its multi-year business transformation efforts, the Transformation Program, which has greatly modernized the business.
-The transformation has included the implementation of a new claims system and, a new insurance system which brings improvements to the way brokers serve customers by automating and streamlining a number of processes.
+Another key strategy within this goal is to leverage people, technology, and practices to build business value.
+In 2016, ICBC completed the final stage of its multi-year business Transformation Program, which has greatly modernized the business.
+The transformation included the implementation of a new claims system and a new insurance system which brings improvements to the way brokers serve customers by automating and streamlining a number of processes.
 It sets the stage for ongoing business enhancements in future years.
 It's one of the largest and most complex system renewal initiatives to date.

 As each major project of the Transformation Program has been implemented and stabilized, recurring annual savings have been realized and substantial ongoing cost savings are expected.
-ICBC's goal is to continue to leverage new technology from the Transformation Program through increased use of digital and mobility services to enable delivery of new product offerings.
-With our new Claims system, all new claims files are electronic which allows customers to be helped by an adjuster anywhere in the province, no matter where they live.
+ICBC's goal is to continue to leverage new technology from the Transformation Program to allow increased development of digital and mobility services and to enable delivery of new product offerings.
+With ICBC's new Claims system, all new claims files are electronic which allows customers to be helped by an adjuster anywhere in the province, no matter where they live.

-To improve business capabilities and better align people, we have developed the following strategies:
+To improve business capabilities and better align people, ICBC has developed the following strategies:

-- Develop accountable, aligned, enabled, and motivated leaders and employees. - Leverage our people, technology, and practices to build business value.
+- Develop accountable, aligned, enabled, and motivated leaders and employees. - Leverage people, technology, and practices to build business value.